koenvervloesem/ruuvitag-demo/README.md

 ```

 ## Security
-This is purely a demo of how you can process RuuviTag sensor measurements, so there's no security.
-Only use this for evaluation purposes.
+This is purely a demo of how you can process RuuviTag sensor measurements, so there's no security such as encryption and authentication.
+Only use this demo for evaluation purposes.

 ## License
 This library is provided by [Koen Vervloesem](mailto:koen@vervloesem.eu) as open source software with the MIT license.
 See the LICENSE file for more information.